Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/assessment/assessment.md

 # FEW 2.5 Data Visualization Final Assessment

-Your job is to make a report on world happiness.
+Your job is to present a report on world happiness.
 Use the data from the world happiness report on Kaggle:

 https://www.kaggle.com/unsdsn/world-happiness

+I've downloaded the data and put it in the data folder.
+Be sure to take a look at the Kaggle page if you need more infromation about the data.

 Feel free to use D3, another library, or make everything up from scratch.

 ## Challenges

+The goal of this assignment is to display the world happiness data.
+Beyond that the stretch goal is to reveal any connections between the data points.
+For example, try and answer these questions:

+- Are happy people more generous?
+- Is family or GDP a bigger influence on happiness?
+- Are free people healthier?
+- Are countries that trust their government more productive?

+The data has 150+ countries you will only show the top 10 countries!

 ### Challenge 1